Vietnam in August - Weather, Events and Festivals, Best Places To Visit

 Source

-To the south of Vietnam lies a coastal port area ‘Phan Thiet’ which is, again, one of the best places to visit in August.
-It is divided amongst the city centre and famous Mui Ne Beach and has plenty of accommodations.
-Right from tropical forests to mesmerising beaches to ancient architecture, Phan Thiet has some or the other engaging part for every traveller.
-Doi Duong Beach, Phu Quy, Mr Dia Rock are some of the spectacular outdoor sites.
-Mui Ne is a magnetic point because of sand dunes, natural beauty and ancient architecture.
-A place for everyone is Red and White Sands where you can slide down the slopes.
-Vietnam’s largest statue of reclining Buddha is in Linh Son Truong Tho Pagoda which is constructed at the top of Ta Cu Mountain.
+To the south of Vietnam lies a coastal port area, ‘Phan Thiet,’ which is, again, one of the best places to visit in August.
+It is divided between the city center and the famous Mui Ne Beach and has plenty of accommodations.
+Right from tropical forests to mesmerizing beaches to ancient architecture, Phan Thiet has some or the other engaging part for every traveler.
+Doi Duong Beach, Phu Quy, and Mr Dia Rock are some of the spectacular outdoor sites.

-Mui Ne Beach has clean and rock-free water which makes it suitable for swimming, surfing and kayaking.
-Some outlets sell local handicrafts, jewellery, beachwear.
-Try the seafood here which is served with Vietnam’s famous fish sauce.
+Mui Ne Beach has clean and rock-free water, which makes it suitable for swimming, surfing, and kayaking.
+Some outlets sell local handicrafts, jewelry, and beachwear.
+Try the seafood here, which is served with Vietnam’s famous fish sauce.

 11. Can Tho